jburz2001/jburz2001.github.io/_posts/2025-11-13-jax-for-physics-informed-source-separation.md

   - The penalty method for converting numerical constrained optimization problems into unconstrained ones
   - The method of multipliers for improving convergence of the penalty method
   - The Gauss--Newton algorithm and Levenberg--Marquardt algorithm for solving nonlinear least--squares problems
-  - Implementation in Python using the NumPy, JAX, and JAXopt libraries for high--performance computing--based numerical simulation of PDEs and optimization.
+  - Implementation in Python using NumPy, JAX, and JAXopt libraries for high--performance computing--based numerical simulation of PDEs and optimization.

 ## The Linear Advection PDE